Devnol/Juicebox/README.md

 	- 5/9v input
 	- Supports QC2/3, FCP, AFC, USB-PD etc.
 	- Supports PPS adjustable voltage
+	- Battery level indicators (25/50/75/100%) (red LED)
+	- Quick charge indicator (blue LED)
 	- Full IC datasheet [here](http://www.injoinic.com/wwwroot/uploads/files/20200221/ec29931791194a51119ee1d6a4a21efb.pdf)
 - 2x Detachable 18650 cells in cradle for easy replacement
 - Fire extinguisher not included (optional)

+## Parts

+This project consists of 4 printable components, available within the design f3d/step files, as well as STLs in [/Output/STL](/Output/STL):
+- Midplate: 3mm thick plate used for attaching the controller board to the battery holder
+- Case_Shell: Outer housing for the powerbank, print upright with supports
+- Case_cover_L: left cap (looking at the port side) for screwing into the enclosure and battery holder, print it with the outer part facing up and use supports for the lip.
+- Case_cover_R: Right cap incorporating a passthrough for the power button and a microUSB port hole, print like the left

+#### Additional parts required:

+- IP5328P charging board.
+Similar to [this](https://www.aliexpress.com/item/4000574214602.html) or just use it as a search term on AliExpress/Amazon.
+- 1x dual 18650 cell battery holder.
+I used [this](https://grobotronics.com/battery-holder-2x18650-for-pcb.html) from a Greek shop and I don't know how common it is but dimensions are 80x42mm with a 19x55mm screw pattern for the bottom and 19mm apart side screws
+- 2x 18650 rechargeable battery cells.
+Make sure they're from a reputable brand and source such as Samsung or Panasonic and preferably not from AliExpress or whatever (A genuine Panasonic NCR18650B 3350mAh cell like the ones I used should be around 3-4$ each)
+- 8x M2.5x3 Philips thin-capped screws for the mounting midplate
+- 6x M2.5x4 Philips thin-capped screws for the sides

+## Assembly

+- Print all parts in reasonable orientations, specified above where needed
+- Solder both positive battery holder terminals to the B+ pad on the board and both negative terminals to B- using as short wire as possible.
+You may also need to cut the tabs short, especially on the negative side where the edge of the board meets the case
+- Screw the midplate to the board using 4 M2.5x3 screws coming from the board side
+- Screw the battery holder using another 4 M2.5x3 screws
+- Screw the right cap (with the microusb board to the battery holder using two screws
+- Slot the assembly through the shell, then screw the third screw of the cover
+- Screw the left cap using three screws, completing the assembly
+- Once the powerbank lights up or every time you replace the battery cells, you will need to recalibrate the charge controller
+	- Charge the powerbank fully by plugging it in and **leave it plugged in for another 2 hours** after the indicators show full charge
+	- Discharge the powerbank until it shuts off **fully** using a load (phone or other)
+	- Charge the powerbank back up to full again

 ## License
 This design is licensed under the WTFPL because if you light your backpack on fire I want nothing to do with it.